 If you don't already have one, sign up for a new account.

 In the Cloud Console, on the project selector page, select or create a Google Cloud project.

 Make sure that billing is enabled for your Google Cloud project.
 Learn how to confirm billing is enabled for your project.

 - Enable the Compute Engine API.

-- Establish Dedicated Interconnect or Cloud VPN from your on-premises infrastructure to your GCP project.
+- Establish Dedicated Interconnect or Cloud VPN from your on-premises infrastructure to your Google Cloud project.

 Setting up your environment

 In this section you configure the project settings that you need in order to complete the tutorial.